SYNC-Network/collection-lists/README.md

 ## Validating token lists

-This package does not include code for token list validation.
+This package does not include code for collection list validation.
 You can easily do this by including a library such as [ajv](https://ajv.js.org/) to perform the validation against the JSON schema.
 The schema is exported from the package for ease of use.